 The population of Ireland is centred in its cities such as Dublin, Cork and Galway.
 These have become very culturally diverse places and have become home to many international students.
 Ireland has a history of warm relationships with most countries, including African countries, and there is general respect for foreigners including international students.
 Students from Africa form part of the customer base that has meant that more and more large supermarkets and even small shops are stocking items and foods that may not have been available even 10 years ago.

 This extends into religious and lifestyle choices.
 Whilst Ireland may be famed as a Catholic country, it is now home to other religions such as Protestant churches, Mormons, Jehovah’s witnesses, Jews and Muslims.
 Religious centres and halls for these are found in most major towns and are easily found via simple google searches.
-Many educational institutes make special provision for students of different religions by providing prayer rooms for them to use.
+Many Irish universities and educational institutes make special provisions for students of different religions by providing prayer rooms for them to use.